gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages.md

 }
 ```

-> If you are deploying to branch different to `master`, replace it with your deployment branch's name in the deploy script.
+> If you are deploying to branch different to `main`, replace it with your deployment branch's name in the deploy script.

 After running `npm run deploy` you should see your website at `username.github.io`